Alcidespb24/RAG/output.md

 (2) A group health plan described in paragraph (k)(1) of this section is subject to the standard and implementation specification in paragraph (j) of this section only with respect to plan documents amended in accordance with § 164.504(f).

-# (b) Implementation specification: Effect of prior authorization for purposes other than research.
+(b) Implementation specification: Effect of prior authorization for purposes other than research.
 Notwithstanding any provisions in § 164.508, a covered entity may use or disclose protected health information that it created or received prior to the applicable compliance date of this subpart pursuant to an authorization or other express legal permission obtained from an individual prior to the applicable compliance date of this subpart, provided that the authorization or other express legal permission specifically permits such use or disclosure and there is no agreed-to restriction in accordance with § 164.522(a).

-# (c) Implementation specification: Effect of prior permission for research.
+(c) Implementation specification: Effect of prior permission for research.
 Notwithstanding any provisions in §§ 164.508 and 164.512(i), a covered entity may, to the extent allowed by one of the following permissions, use or disclose, for research, protected health information that it created or received either before or after the applicable compliance date of this subpart, provided that there is no agreed-to restriction in accordance with § 164.522(a), and the covered entity has obtained, prior to the applicable compliance date, either:

-1. An authorization or other express legal permission from an individual to use or disclose protected health information for the research;
+- (1) An authorization or other express legal permission from an individual to use or disclose protected health information for the research;
-2. The informed consent of the individual to participate in the research;
+- (2) The informed consent of the individual to participate in the research;

 # § 164.532 Transition provisions.

 (a) Standard: Effect of prior authorizations.
 Notwithstanding §§ 164.508 and 164.512(i), a covered entity may use or disclose protected health information, consistent with paragraphs (b) and (c) of this section, pursuant to an authorization or other express legal permission obtained from an individual.

+business associates.
 Notwithstanding any other provisions of this part, a covered entity, or business associate with respect to a subcontractor, may disclose protected health information to a business associate and may allow a business associate to create, receive, maintain, or transmit protected health information on its behalf pursuant to a written contract or other written arrangement with such business associate that does not comply with §§ 164.308(b), 164.314(a), 164.502(e), and 164.504(e), only in accordance with paragraph (e) of this section.

-# (e) Implementation specification: Deemed compliance.
+(e) Implementation specification: Deemed compliance.
 (1) Qualification.
 Notwithstanding other sections of this part, a covered entity, or business associate with respect to a subcontractor, is deemed to be in compliance with the documentation and contract requirements of §§ 164.308(b), 164.314(a), 164.502(e), and 164.504(e), with respect to a particular business associate relationship, for the time period set forth in paragraph (e)(2) of this section, if:

 114

-HIPAA Administrative Simplification Regulation Text March 2013
+HIPAA Administrative Simplification Regulation Text

-# § 164.534 Compliance dates for initial implementation of the privacy standards.
+# March 2013

+# (i)

-(i) Prior to January 25, 2013, such covered entity, or business associate with respect to a subcontractor, has entered into and is operating pursuant to a written contract or other written arrangement with the business associate that complies with the applicable provisions of §§ 164.314(a) or 164.504(e) that were in effect on such date; and
+Prior to January 25, 2013, such covered entity, or business associate with respect to a subcontractor, has entered into and is operating pursuant to a written contract or other written arrangement with the business associate that complies with the applicable provisions of §§ 164.314(a) or 164.504(e) that were in effect on such date; and

+# (ii)

-(ii) The contract or other arrangement is not renewed or modified from March 26, 2013, until September 23, 2013.
+The contract or other arrangement is not renewed or modified from March 26, 2013, until September 23, 2013.

 # (2) Limited deemed compliance period.

 A prior contract or other arrangement that meets the qualification requirements in paragraph (e) of this section shall be deemed compliant until the earlier of:

-# (a) Health care providers.
+# health care provider

 A covered health care provider must comply with the applicable requirements of this subpart no later than April 14, 2003.